Michael J. Lenardo

-Dr. Michael J. Lenardo, is the chief of the Molecular Development and Immune System Section and the founder and co-Director of the Clinical Genomics Program at the National Institute of Allergy and Infectious Disease (NIAID), National Institutes of Health (NIH).
+Michael J. Lenardo, M.D. is an American molecular immunologist and geneticist and is the chief scientific officer of Calico Life Sciences.
+Previously, he was the chief of the Molecular Development and Immune System Section and the founder and co-director of the Clinical Genomics Program at the National Institute of Allergy and Infectious Disease (NIAID), National Institutes of Health (NIH).
 Trained as a geneticist, molecular biologist, and immunologist, his research examines how cells of the immune system defend themselves against various pathogens, including viruses and bacteria.
 His research has investigated genetic abnormalities in the immune system, mechanisms of cell death, genetic diseases of immune homeostasis and autoimmunity, and development of novel diagnostics and therapeutics for diseases of the immune system.
 Lenardo's contributions to science and medicine have shown the possibilities of genomic research in developing precision medicine diagnoses and treatments for disease in humans.
 In 2006 he was appointed Officer of the Most Excellent Order of the British Empire (O.B.E.) by Queen Elizabeth II.
 In 2019 he was inducted into the National Academies of Sciences and the National Academy of Medicine, considered among the highest honors awarded to a U.S scientist and medical researcher respectively.

 Early life and education

-Lenardo was born on December 1, 1955 in Chicago, Illinois to Elizabeth (nee O'Leary; 1925–2008) and Guido D. Lenardo (1923–2011), a physician.
+Lenardo was born on December 1, 1955, in Chicago, Illinois, to Elizabeth (nee O'Leary; 1925–2008) and Guido D. Lenardo (1923–2011), a physician.
+He has 6 siblings Mary, Guy, Elizabeth (Lizzie), Timothy (Tim), and Eugene (Geno) Lenardo, the latter of which was part of the Filter rock band.
 He became interested in genetics while a student at Campion Jesuit High School during a senior project in which he prepared karyotypes of chromosomes for a hospital laboratory investigating birth defects in infants.
 His research interests branched into molecular genetics while an undergraduate student at Johns Hopkins University in Baltimore, Maryland, where he worked in a laboratory within the Department of Medical Genetics at the medical school.
 He graduated in 1977 with a Bachelor of Arts (B.A.) in Natural Sciences.
 He continued his research at Washington University in St. Louis, where he was introduced to molecular biology through virus research.
 He obtained a Doctor of Medicine (M.D.) in 1981.
 Upon graduating, Lenardo married Dr. Lesley-Anne Furlong, M.D., a fellow medical school classmate.